bgulla/adx-resources/README.md

 ## More info
 Found another article that you found helpful?
+Sumbit a pull-request!
 Have more questions about ADX?
 Email [info@adxplatform.org](mailto:info@adxplatform.org)